FraserLee/dungeon-note/readme.md

     - [x] Display it

+- [x] Add date to document, only ever update if newer

 - [ ] Cargo fmt

 - [ ] Polish Readme

+- [ ] Move all sample features into more literate example file

 - [ ] Save Changes back to file when they're made